leighshepperson/leighshepperson.github.io/_posts/2016-06-16-rust-bank-account-tutorial.markdown

 "The account name is John Smith and the current balance is 190 pounds."
 {% endhighlight %}

-Finally, lets define a transfer method.
+Finally, let's define a transfer method.
 This method will simply transfer money from one account to another.
 We can implement this by reusing the withdraw and deposit methods defined earlier.
 We do this as follows:

 {% highlight rust %}
 fn transfer(&mut self, recipient: &mut Account, amount: f32) -> Result<(), String> {